huynggg/3420_project/README.md

 # 3420_project

-A repository created for CSCE3420 - UNT SPRING 2022
+A repository created for CSCE 3420 - UNT SPRING 2022